node-apn/node-apn/README.md

 ## Changelog

+1.0.5:

+* Fixed a bug with parsing device token which could cause an out-of-bounds error.

 1.0.4:

 * The 1.0.x tree is now a maintenance branch as the TLS API used has been deprecated as of node 0.4.0